SimmonsRitchie/pa_lawmaker_finder/readme.md

 ### API Key

 This app uses Google's geocoding API for geocoding.
-To adapt this app, you'll need to get your own google API key and provide it as an environment variable.
+To adapt this app, you'll need to get your own google API.

 You can find instructions [here](https://www.npmjs.com/package/@google/maps) on acquiring a Google API key.